Enhanced homotopy theory for period integrals of smooth projective hypersurfaces

 \newsec{Introduction}

 The purpose of this paper is to attempt to establish certain correspondences between the Griffiths period integrals of smooth algebraic varieties and period integrals, defined in section \ref{section2}, attached to representations of a finite dimensional Lie algebra on a polynomial algebra.
 Such correspondences allow us to reveal hidden BV(Batalin-Vilkovisky) algebra structures and $L_\infty$-homotopy structures in period integrals, leading to their higher generalization.
 We work out the correspondence in detail when the variety is a smooth projective hypersurface and when the representation is the Schr\"odinger representation of the Heisenberg Lie algebra twisted by Dwork's polynomial associated with the hypersurface.
 The period integrals of this kind of example have been studied extensively by Griffiths in \cite{Gr69}.
+We will enhance the Griffiths period integral into an $L_\infty$-morphism $\ud \kappa$ which governs correlations and deformations of period matrices.